-- When the sire and the dam are registered as American Sable. - b.
-When one parent is an American Sable and the other is a purebred Sable. - c.
-When the sire and dam are registered as Saanens and the kid conforms to the Sable breed standard, the breeder can choose at the time of registration to register the kid as a Sable or an Experimental.
+- When the sire and the dam are registered as American Sable.

+When one parent is an American Sable and the other is a purebred Sable. - b. - When the sire and dam are registered as Saanens and the kid conforms to the Sable breed standard, the breeder can choose at the time of registration to register the kid as a Sable or an Experimental. - When a doe is 87.5% pure for one breed and she, her parents, as well as her maternal and paternal grandparents have met the same breed standard, she is eligible to be registered as an American of that breed.